 Core Curriculum Conference

 This weekly conference is presented as didactic teaching sessions led by fellows and faculty (assigned on a yearly basis).
 Fellows are assigned a faculty mentor who contributes to their preparation and presentation.
 The conference series consists of a two-year curriculum of lectures covering all major infectious diseases topics.
-During the first four weeks of each academic year, conferences are held twice weekly to expose new fellows to core ID topics early in their training (HIV infection, bone and joint infections, endocarditis).
+During the first six weeks of each academic year, conferences are held twice weekly to expose new fellows to core ID topics early in their training (HIV infection, bone and joint infections, endocarditis).
 In addition to major ID topics, the curriculum includes supplemental lectures such as molecular diagnostics, cystic fibrosis and transplantation, billing compliance, and quality improvement.
 The series is made available to off-site fellows and faculty through web-based AdobeConnect.

-Department of Medicine Patient Safety and Clinicopathological Conference
+Department of Medicine Patient Safety Conference

-Fellows attend these two monthly departmental meetings.
+Fellows attend these monthly departmental meetings.
 The patient safety conference is designed to critically review patient management across the spectrum of the health care system.
 Fellows will specifically learn how to create a "culture of safety" that aligns the interests of clinicians with the goals of the organization, enables them to learn from defects in patient care while incorporating human and environmental factors to reduce errors, and empowers clinicians by providing them with tools to effectively implement change.
 The Vanderbilt Matrix is used as a key tool in evaluating each conference case.
 Attendees represent all specialties from the medical center and include those in risk management, administration, nursing and quality control.

 The clinicopathological conference is multidisciplinary, presented as case-based teaching.
 Fellows correlate the clinical and pathological findings from their cases and discuss the impact of these findings on improving health care delivery.
 The conference also serves to help fellows develop problem-solving skills and the ability to carry out in-depth reviews of complex or unusual cases.